dbountouridis/MusicProfileHMMs/README.md

 al.printMSAwithMask([seqA,seqB], [maskA,maskB])
 ```

-We now focus on melodic sequences.
+We now focus on the more interesting stuff, melodic sequences.
 We willl generate a multiple sequence alignment using MAFFT from a clique of melodic variations (melodies of the same [MTC](http://www.liederenbank.nl/mtc/) tune family).
 The melodies have already been converted into alphabetic sequences of pitch intervals:

 ```python
 sequences, ids = io.readFASTAandIDs("NotAligned/NLBproperSmall/Daar_ging_een_heer_1.fasta")